Foundations for a theory of emergent quantum mechanics and emergent classical gravity

 \item A.5.bis.
-The dynamics respect to the $\tau$-time parameter is deterministic and given by a system of first order ordinary differential equations. \end{itemize} In the continuous approximation the rest of the assumptions remain formally the same than in the original formulation.
+The dynamical law of the fundamental degrees of freedom respect to the $\tau$-time parameter is deterministic and given by a system of first order ordinary differential equations. \end{itemize} We remark that $\mathcal{M}_4$, and the configuration manifold $\mathcal{M}$ cannot be arbitrary from each other.
+From a epistemological point of view this must be the case.

+In the continuous approximation the rest of the assumptions remain formally the same than in the original formulation.
 However, because the different categories (smooth manifold category versus discrete topological spaces category), the implementation and the techniques that we can use are different than in the discrete case.
-In the continuous limit, the assumption of the existence of minimal length must be interpreted as a theoretical constraint on the kinematics, despite that there is no indication that in the continuous limit such constraint is necessary.
-Hence our continuous theory can only be considered as an effective approximation to a fundamental discrete theory.
-We postpone to the future the development of a complete discrete theory for dynamical models at the fundamental scale.
+In the continuous limit, the assumption of the existence of minimal length must be interpreted as a theoretical constraint on the underlying geometric structure.
+There are also indications that in the continuous limit such constraint is necessary.

-In the continuous approximation that we can speak directly of topological manifold and dimension.
-The fact that all our observations are linked to macroscopic devices and can be represented with consistent accuracy in a $4$-dimensional spacetime is motivation enough to consider a manifold structure as the arena to represent quantum and classical phenomenology.
+Finally, let us mention that all our observations are linked to macroscopic or to quantum systems that can be represented consistently in a $4$-dimensional spacetime manifold.
+This should be motivation enough to consider a manifold structure as a convenient arena to represent quantum and classical systems.

-We do not introduce a metric or pseudo-Riemannian structure at this stage: $M_4$ is only the arena were each possible measurement performed by any possible macroscopic observers can happen.
-Moreover, since the dimension of the spacetime manifold is four, the existence of a smooth structure is not a trivial requirement if we provide only the topology associated to an asymmetric metric $\varrho$.
-In the present paper we assume a differential structure on $M_4$ and on $\mathcal{M}$.